electric-sql/pglite/docs/docs/api.md

   The rows retuned by the query

 - `affectedRows?: number` <br />
   Count of the rows affected by the query.
-Note this is *not* the count of rows returned, it is the number or rows in the database changed by the query.
+Note, this is *not* the count of rows returned, it is the number or rows in the database changed by the query.

 - `fields: { name: string; dataTypeID: number }[]`<br />
   Field name and Postgres data type ID for each field returned.